argyle77/tensorPattern/README.txt

 pen foreground or background color.
 Mouse wheel over the previews allows selection of the pen color.
-Mouse wheel over floating point numbers causes them to be incremented or decremented by the "Float step," which can be adjusted under "Auxillary:" on the far lower right.
+Mouse wheel over floating point numbers causes them to be incremented or decremented by the "Float step," which can be adjusted under "Auxillary" on the far lower right.

-There are 10 pattern sets in memory at all times which can be chose between by pressing <ctrl> 0-9.
-The program can be made to automatically switch between them.
+There are 10 pattern sets in memory at all times which can be chosen between by pressing <ctrl> 0-9.
+The program can be made to automatically cycle through them.
 Pattern sets can be saved and loaded from disk.
 Saved pattern sets 0-9 are automatically loaded at startup.
 Images can be loaded by placing the image file in the build directory, editing the ImageName value in one of the *.now